scott-vincent/instrument-data-link/README.md

 # vJoy

+This is an alternative way for a panel to send an event to FS2020 when the event in SimConnect is not yet working correctly (due to SDK bugs).
+The panel simulates a joystick button press and the correct action must be configured in the Controls section of FS2020.

 Use of vJoy is optional and is currently only used by the Power/Lights panel.
 If you want to use vJoy you must install the vJoy Virtual Joystick driver from here:

 http://vjoystick.sourceforge.net/site/index.php/download-a-install/download

+After the vJoy driver is installed you will see a new joystick in the Controls section of FS2020 called vJoy.

 # Donate